On Being an Episcopal School

-What does our Episcopal tradition mean for a St. George’s student?
+What does being in an Episcopal School mean for a St. George’s student?

 It means starting many days in chapel, seeking the wise counsel of chaplains and other guest speakers.
 It means embracing a culture permeated with Judeo-Christian principles including the belief that every person is a child of God and that loving thy neighbor entails seeking your neighbor in everyone.

 And at St. George’s, our Episcopal values also lead us to our uncommon commitment to inclusion, in an atmosphere that welcomes families of any faith.
 We dedicate ourselves to something stronger than mere tolerance – instilling, instead, a heartfelt respect for differences in thought and belief, and a deeply rooted conviction that seeing the whole picture means synthesizing multiple perspectives.